ugiugi0823/DISN/README.md

 ## Acknowledgments
-This work was supported by the Institute for Institute of Information \& communications Technology Planning \& Evaluation (IITP) funded by the Ministry of Science and ICT, Government of the Republic of Korea under Project Number RS-2022-00155915.
+This work was supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (No.RS-2022-00155915, Artificial Intelligence Convergence Innovation Human Resources Development (Inha University) and  No.2021-0-02068, Artificial Intelligence Innovation Hub and IITP-2024-RS-2024-00360227, Leading Generative AI Human Resources Development.
 This work was supported by Inha University Research Grant.

 <div style="display: flex; justify-content: space-around;">